suphawadeeth/expense_tracker/README.md

 Expense Tracker is a simple Python program designed to empower users to meticulously record every dollar spent on their expenses.

 ## Why?
-### Problem:
 The underlying motivation behind developing Expense Tracker is the recognition that effective money management is integral to financial well-being.
-Often, the **primary reason people face financial challenges is due to a lack of proper money management**.
+Often, the primary reason people face financial challenges is due to a lack of proper money management.

 Highlighting the importance of financial planning, keeping track of your expenses stems from the fact that budgeting is one of the top 5 habits seen in millionaires.